chunren/credit-card-fraud-detection-by-ml-xgboost/README.md

 - [Conclusion](#conclusion)

 ## Overview
 The goal of this project is to build a robust machine learning model capable of detecting fraudulent credit card transactions with high precision and recall.
-The `XGBClassifier` model is trained on a balanced dataset (with a downsampled ratio of 10:1 for non-fraud to fraud cases), and evaluated using metrics such as F1-score, Precision, and Recall, with a particular focus on the fraud class.
+The `XGBoost` model is trained on a balanced dataset (with a downsampled ratio of 10:1 for non-fraud to fraud cases), and evaluated using metrics such as F1-score, Precision, and Recall, with a particular focus on the fraud class.

 Key features of this implementation include:
 - Class weight tuning to address class imbalance.